nbeckerphoto/colortools/README.md

                         Save dominant color visualization for each image.
   --include_remapped_image
                         Include remapped image in chips visualization.
 Ignored if not using KMEANS algorithm.
+  --exclude_black_and_white
+                        Exclude black and white images from generated graphics.
   --display             Display generated graphics.
 ```